Toto Wolff calls for transparency in Red Bull’s Christian Horner investigation

 It is understood both Red Bull and Horner are keen for a swift resolution, but sources have indicated that a conclusion is not imminent.
 F1 bosses have called for the controversy to be “clarified at the earliest opportunity”.

-Max Verstappen put Red Bull’s off-track troubles to one side by setting the pace in the opening session on Wednesday.
+Max Verstappen put Red Bull’s off-track troubles to one side by setting an impressive pace on the opening day.

-The three-time world champion ended the running nearly seven tenths quicker than Ferrari’s Charles Leclerc, with Aston Martin’s Fernando Alonso in third, eight tenths back, and the only other driver within one second of Verstappen.
+The three-time world champion, who dominated last season to take a third straight title, completed a trouble-free 142 laps and clocked a faster time than he managed in testing 12 months ago.
+He ended the running an ominous 1.1 seconds faster than McLaren’s Lando Norris, with Carlos Sainz of Ferrari third.

-George Russell was sixth for Mercedes, 1.68 secs off the pace.
+George Russell finished 12th for Mercedes, 2.76 secs off the pace.
 Lewis Hamilton gets his first taste of the final Mercedes he will drive on Thursday ahead of his blockbuster switch to Ferrari next year.